parsontodd/leadership-README/README.md

   * Think two steps ahead, be transparent with your team and stakeholders about what you see in that crystal ball, and listen to the reactions.
 * Direction
   * Translate your vision to action, inspire the team, and empower them to execute.
+* Traffic cop
+  * Maybe a bit of a nuance in how I see the role of a leader but I strive to shield my team from the crap work that provides little value while ensuring the biggest opportunities to provide value (and most engaging, complex problems) are theirs to own.
+Kind of like a traffic cop on one of those airport moving walkways - divert the big bags in the middle of a long layover away from the walkway and get the right bags that need to get somewhere quickly on the moving walkway.
+    * Oh and at the end of the walkway, make sure there's recognition the team helped get them where they needed to be.
 * Run your business
   * Like running a business, there are some management activities required to ensure long-term success, like human capital planning, budgeting, vendor and asset management, and succession planning.